 Mourning During the COVID-19 Pandemic

-Posted on April 8, 2020 by Sarah Driskell under General, Grief, Health & Wellness
+Posted on April 8, 2020 by J. Chad Pendley under General, Grief, Health & Wellness

 As everyone is currently aware, the Covid-19 Pandemic we are all facing has changed every aspect of our normal, everyday lives.
 Those that are sick and in the hospital, in a hospice facility, or in a nursing home are most likely not allowed visitors and if they are lucky, it is most likely only one.
 This is extremely difficult for families, especially for those who know their loved one is in their final stages.
 What many people may not have considered as also being affected by this pandemic, would be the way people are able to mourn the loss of their loved one once they have passed, whether from COVID-19 or not.